srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 ``m = number of training examples in the dataset``

 Every training sample consists of a number of independent or explanatory values, called __features__.
-Let's notate the number of such features per training example $n$:
+Let's notate the number of such features per training example as $n$:

 ``n = number of features per training example``

 Then let's pack all of these features of a single training example into a vector.
 In this context a vector can be regarded as simply a list or array of values.
-Let's notate the vector as $x$:
+Let's notate this vector as $x$:

 $x = [x_1, x_2, ... x_n]$

-The subscript index denotes the j-th feature of a training example, where $j \in ${1..n}.
+The subscript index denotes the j-th feature of a training example, where $j \in $ {1..n}.

-But of course we not only have a single training example but many of them.
+But of course there are many training examples, not just a single one.
-Therefore, we will use another index, a superscript $i$, to denote a specific training example $i$, where $i \in ${1..m}.
+Therefore, we will use another index, a superscript $i$, to denote a specific training example $i$, where $i \in $ {1..m}.
 A specfic training example, with all its features, is then denoted as vector $x^{(i)}$:

 $x^{(i)} = $ n-dimensional vector of all features of the i-th training sample

-And the value of a specific feature of a specific training example if denoted as $x_{j}^{(i)}$:
+Combining both, the value of a specific feature of a specific training example is denoted as $x_{j}^{(i)}$:

 $x_{j}^{(i)}$ = value of the $j^{th}$ feature in the $i^{th}$ training sample

 So far so good.
 That wasn't so hard.

 Now, what's missing?
-To compute or estimate the target variable what linear regression is doing is _weighing_ each individual feature differently and adding up all the weighted features.
+To compute, or estimate, the target variable linear regression _weighs_ each individual feature differently and then adds up all the weighted features.

 These weights are called the __parameters__ and are notated with the greek letter "Theta" $\theta$.

 Every feature gets weighted differently.
 The number of parameters that we're trying to find is therefore the same as the number of features.

 But we don't compute separate parameters for each training example.
 What we want is a _single_ model, one function that covers _all_ of the training examples.

-Let's pack the parameters into a vector as well and denote this vector as $\theta$:
+So let's pack the parameters into a vector as well and denote this vector as $\theta$:

 $\theta = [\theta_1, \theta_2, ... , \theta_n]$